President, Fundacion Tiam

 Emerging Environmental Entrepreneur Award

 Donnel Baird is the founder of BlocPower, a clean tech startup based in New York City.
 His company aims to scale green energy across American inner cities by updating millions of older buildings while hiring from vulnerable populations.
-It’s a public benefit corporation — so it’s for-profit and focused on the bottom line, but also committed to energy efficiency, renewable energy, greenhouse gas reductions, and economic development and job creation in low-income communities.
+It’s a public benefit corporation—so it’s for-profit and focused on the bottom line but also committed to energy efficiency, renewable energy, greenhouse gas reductions, and economic development and job creation in low-income communities.

 “These buildings are actually making children sick,” says Donnel Baird, who grew up in such a place.
 His parents, immigrants from Guyana, raised their kids in a one-bedroom Brooklyn apartment, relying on a cooking stove for heat.
-Baird eventually moved to the South and then attended Duke University before returning to New York as a community organizer in 2008.

 Stephanie Speirs, Co Founder, Solstice